 Safe to drive: Yes, but you should drive for around 10 minutes at over 40mph when safe.

-No, if the light doesn't disappear after continual driving, stop and turn off the engine – get in touch about your car's breakdown.
+No, if the light doesn't disappear after continual driving, stop the vehicle, turn off the engine and contact us to report your breakdown.

 Next steps: Stop-start driving can cause the DPF to get blocked so you should clear it by driving around for 10 minutes at over 40mph – check your owner's manual for more specific advice.